Introduction to PostgreSQL OID

 Below is the parameter description:

-- Select: It is used to select the OID column from the table.
+- Select: The select statement retrieves the OID column from the table.
 We can select an OID column with another table column at one time.

-- Update: Update operation is used to update the table data.
+- Update: The update operation is used for updating the data in a table.
 We can also update table data by using the OID column.

 - Delete: It is used to delete the table data.
 We can also delete table data by using the OID column in PostgreSQL.

-- Name of the table: The name of the table is used to display a table name that is uniquely specified.
+- Name of the table: The name of the table uniquely identifies and displays the table in PostgreSQL.

-- Data type: This is defined as assign the data type of column at the time of table creation.
-We can define any data type to the column.
+- Data type: Assigning the data type of a column at the time of table creation defines the data type.
+We can define any data type in the column.

-- OID: This is defined as an object identifier is defined to every row in PostgreSQL.
+- OID: In PostgreSQL, an object identifier (OID) is assigned to every row, defining it as a unique identifier.
 This is a unique identifier of every row.

 How OID Works in PostgreSQL?